KaitlinDa/gallery-of-horns/README.md

 ## Time Estimate

-Number and name of feature: Feature 3: Bootstrap
+Number and name of feature: Feature #1: Display a Modal

 Estimate of time needed to complete: 1 hour

-Start time: 6:30pm
+Start time: 9:00pm

-Finish time: 8:30pmm
+Finish time:

-Actual time needed to complete: 2 hours
+Actual time needed to complete:

 ## Images